Transitioning to Medicare With (or Without) Private Health Insurance

 How to Transition from Private Health Insurance to Medicare Vision Retirement CFP RIA financial planning investment management fiduciary financial advisor Ridgewood NJ bergen County Poughkeepsie NY.

-Moving from private health insurance to Medicare isn’t as straightforward as you may think.
-For example, if you plan on continuing employer coverage after enrolling, keep in mind a few program rules may differ based on your employer's plan.
-This post addresses many of these same complexities to help make your transition as smooth as possible.
+Moving over to Medicare with private health insurance isn't as straightforward as one may think.
+If you intend to keep your employer coverage after enrolling in Medicare, for example, some rules may vary depending on your employer's plan.
+This post helps address many of these same complexities to help ensure your transition goes as smoothly as possible.

 Determine your enrollment period

-Familiarize yourself with how Medicare works alongside your private health insurance
+Learn how Medicare works alongside private health insurance

 Decide when to enroll in Medicare